unquietwiki/changerawr/ideas.md

 - [x] custom domains (what a headache to implement!)
 - [x] scheduled publishing
 - [x] full-text search
-- [ ] version range comparison (catch-up) thinking a digest of what's been done from here-to-there, could be fun!
-PLANNED FOR NEXT RELEASE <-
+- [x] version range comparison (catch-up) thinking a digest of what's been done from here-to-there, could be fun!
 - [ ] more changelog customization
     - set SEO for public changelog
     - custom scripting for public changelog ( custom js, CSS makes no sense due to changerawr being a CMS)
     - set a logo for your changelog
         - requirements:
         - media manager
         - storage providers (s3, local, maybe google drive not sure)
         - enables for reusable media that can be uploaded to the content editor.

 - [ ] ability to specify a custom logo for an SSO provider (will be added when I get around to media storage!)
 - [ ] update the MCP server so it can use scheduled publishing